- Inhabitat – Green Design, Innovation, Architecture, Green Building - http://inhabitat.com -

 Stunning, no?
-Apparently some icebergs have stripes, and it’s not the result of Photoshop or internet pranks or penguin sledding or any outside manipulation.
-You might have seen these shots in an email that’s made the rounds– it’s even been examined by snopes.com and hoax-slayer.com .
-The email includes a series of beautiful photos of candy-striped ice-scapes.
-The stripes are real, the result of natural pressures and formations.
-Nature’s got this one covered — thanks — no prestigious exhibition needed.
+Apparently some icebergs have stripes, and it's not the result of Photoshop or internet pranks or penguin sledding or any outside manipulation.
+Shots like these have even been examined by Snopes to determine whether they're real, and they are!
+These gorgeous, candy-striped ice-scapes are indeed a natural phenomenon; the result of natural pressures and formations.
+Click through the gallery to see some truly breathtaking examples of Mother Nature's handiwork.

 Norwegian sailor Oyvind Tangen took the photos from a research ship 660 miles north of the Antarctic.
-The brown and black stripes you see on the icebergs are created by sediment underneath the ice shelf.
-Blue ice is the result of compressed snow and a lack of air bubbles.
+The brown and black stripes you see on the icebergs are created by sediment underneath the ice shelf, while the deep blue ice is the result of compressed snow and a lack of air bubbles.

-The original email also includes a series of gorgeous images of frozen glaciers described as “frozen waves.”
+These gorgeous frozen glaciers are also described as “frozen waves.”
 You can see more photos of this phenomenon on the website for the Australian Antarctic Division .
-While many of the shapes are suggestive of movement, the formations are actually created slowly over time with compressed ice — not in an instant as waves hit the air.
-Blue ice is known for being older, more solid and dependable by explorers.
-Also very pretty.
+While many of the shapes are suggestive of movement, the formations are actually created slowly over time with compressed ice—not in an instant as waves hit the air.
+Blue ice is known by explorers for being older, more solid and dependable.
+It’s also extraordinarily beautiful.
 Thanks, icebergs.

 URL to article: http://inhabitat.com/antarctic-icebergs-make-their-own-art/